Visit Blackshear Civil War Prison Camp in Blackshear Georgia.

 Ralph Bates, 9th Ohio Cavalry Regiment, Company H, claimed in his diary, "The Blackshear Georgia prison was completely commanded by earthworks with mounted cannon, and was guarded by several hundred Confederate soldiers."

-Visiting hours are 8am to 5pm.
+Visiting hours are 8am to 5pm everyday.
 Free admission and parking.